Nemanja264/Cloud-computing/Theory/Hybrid Cloud/Modernize.md

 **1. identify**

-**2. refactor** - Application Refactoring is the rewriting of one or more components of an application, typically to take advantage of public cloud services.
+**2. refactor**
 - ***Glue code*** connects two or more software systems in different environments or otherwise bridges incompatible processes.
-- Refactoring (Cloud-Native Migration): Redesign applications to be fully optimized for cloud services like serverless computing, Kubernetes, or microservices.
+- ***Refactoring (Cloud-Native Migration):*** Redesign applications to be fully optimized for cloud services like serverless computing, Kubernetes, or microservices.
+Typically to take advantage of public cloud services.

 **3. deploy**